Troubleshooting Toyota Check Engine Light

 - Press enter and fault codes will display on the screen.
 Scroll to see all the codes.
 Make sure to check Current, Pending and Permanent codes.

-Toyota check engine light can come on for many reasons starting to a loose gas cap, to a bad ignition coil or spark plug and even due to a blown head gasket.
+Toyota check engine light can come on for many reasons.
 Let's take a look at common problems that trigger the check engine light on a Toyota.